fourthbit/spheres-guides/object-systems.md

 * __prefix: <prefix-name>__ will prefix all generated functions/macros names.
 * __macros:__ All operations generated are expressed as macros (except that in the case of a generative type definition the binding of the type descriptor to a variable is done with a "define").
 * __type-exhibitor: <type-exhibitor-name>__ if specified will create a function with no arguments that returns the type descriptor of this type without the need of creating an instance.
 * __implementer: <implementer-name>__ adds a definition of the parameterless macro "implementer-name" that expands to all non-macro definitions produced by the define-type.
 This is useful to distinguish the two binding times (compile-time and run time).
 It can be used to avoid duplicate definitions when a file containing a define-type is included in multiple files (I think this problem should be solved through the module system, but this is how the problem can be solved without a module system).
-For example, let's say the file point-def.scm contains the definition of the point type, and files a.scm and b.scm need to manipulate points. __This currently doesn't work in SchemeSpheres, please see Caveats__.
+For example, let's say the file point-def.scm contains the definition of the point type, and files a.scm and b.scm need to manipulate points.
 * __opaque:__ This flag causes a change in the behavior of equal? and equal?-hash.
 When the opaque: flag is not used, two structures are equal? if they have the same type and each field is equal? in both structures.
 When the opaque: flag is used, two structures are equal? only if they are eq? (i.e. the same instance).